University of Minnesota

 3) a University of Minnesota law/graduate transcript; and

-4) a confidential letter of recommendation from advisor or other faculty member familiar with your research (in a sealed envelope with date and faculty signature across the seal).
+4) a one-page confidential letter of recommendation from advisor or other faculty member familiar with your research.

 - the quality and significance of the scholarship for the field of legal history;